-Weld County produces more agricultural revenue than any other county in Colorado — and right now, that land is trading at a median of $1.25 million with parcels moving in just 31 days.
-Whether you're a dryland wheat farmer, a water-rights buyer, or an investor hedging against inflation with hard assets, the window to act is narrow.
-With only 47 active listings and prices already up 2.4% over the last 90 days, this market rewards preparation over patience.
+Weld County produces more agricultural revenue than any other county in Colorado — and that land has been moving steadily, with well-priced parcels going under contract faster than most buyers expect.
+Whether you're a dryland wheat farmer, a water-rights buyer, or an investor hedging against inflation with hard assets, preparation beats patience in this market.
+See the live snapshot above for current figures.

 Market Snapshot

-At a median price of $1,251,085 and an average of $218 per square foot, Weld County ag parcels are not cheap — and they're not supposed to be.
+Weld County ag parcels are not cheap — and they're not supposed to be.
 This is some of the most productive irrigated and dryland farmground in the state, and the price reflects it.
-The 2.4% price appreciation over just 90 days signals that demand isn't letting up, even as interest rates have kept buyers cautious in residential markets.
+Demand hasn't let up even as interest rates have kept buyers cautious in residential markets.
+See the current market snapshot above for live pricing and days-on-market figures.

-With only 47 active listings and 9 new listings hitting the market in the last 30 days, supply is tight relative to buyer demand.
-The 31-day average days on market tells you that well-priced parcels — especially those with senior water rights or established pivot irrigation — are going under contract fast.
-Overpriced listings are sitting, which gives informed buyers leverage if they know how to read the data.
+Supply is tight relative to buyer demand.
+Well-priced parcels — especially those with senior water rights or established pivot irrigation — go under contract quickly.
+Overpriced listings sit, which gives informed buyers leverage if they know how to read the DOM curve on individual properties.

 I've watched Weld County farmland pricing cycle through drought years, commodity crashes, and energy booms for five decades.
 What I'm seeing right now looks more like a structural floor than a speculative spike.
 Front Range population pressure, water scarcity, and food security concerns are all converging to make productive agricultural land a genuinely scarce asset.